HuiyangYu/TGSFilter/README.md

 Of course, users can also directly set these parameters.<br>

 ### 4.2 How does TGSFilter identify adapter sequences?
-TGSFilter employs three methods for identifying adapter sequences.<br>
+TGSFilter employs three modes for identifying adapter sequences.<br>
 (1) Users specify the adapter sequence through the '-a' parameter, which should be in fasta format.<br>
-(2) Extract sequences of 100bp from the 5' and 3' ends, respectively, and compare them with an internal standard adapter library.
-If the global alignment rate is over 90%, the adapter is detected.<br>
+(2) Extract sequences of 100bp from the 5' and 3' ends, respectively, and align them with the general adapter library.
+If the global alignment similarity is over 90%, the adapter is detected.<br>
-(3) Calculate the k-mer frequency of the detected reads, filter out low-frequency k-mers and those with differences greater than fourfold, obtain candidate adapter sequences, and select the sequence with the highest k-mer coverage depth as the adapter sequence.<br>
+(3) Calculate the k-mer frequency of the extracted reads, filter out noisy k-mers, obtain candidate adapter sequences, and select the sequence with the highest k-mer depth as the adapter sequence.<br>
-These three methods are executed sequentially; if the first method fails to identify the adapter, the next method is attempted. <br>
+These three modes are executed sequentially. <br>

 ### 4.3 How to set parameters for adapter assembly?
 Due to the uncertainty of the quality and content of adapters in sequencing reads, although the quality of the adapter region is typically low, and the adapter content in HIFI reads is much lower than in ONT reads, excessively large or small k-mers are not suitable.
 In our tests, k-mers of 19 or 21 can successfully assemble the adapter sequences in both HIFI and ONT sequences.
 The read end length is also a factor affecting adapter identification; most adapters are present in the first 100bp of the 5' end and the last 100bp of the 3' end.
 Setting a detection length that is too large may mistakenly identify transposon sequences as adapters.